realodix/assert-dev/README.md

-`object`       | Check whether a variable is an object or not `resource`     | Check whether a variable is a resource or not `scalar`       | Check whether a variable is a scalar or not `string`       | Check that an array is associative and has strings as keys, and is not empty
+`object`       | Check whether a variable is an object or not `resource`     | Check whether a variable is a resource or not `scalar`       | Check whether a variable is a scalar or not `string`       | Check whether a variable is of type string or not

 ## License